This Day Tour is offered on Wednesdays* and Fridays.*

 As we walk along the trail that runs parallel to the edge of the cliffs, we’ll gradually begin to hear the sound of the surf as it rushes into and pounds an inlet over on the western corner of the island.
 It is at this inlet that we’ll come upon a colony of bachelor sea lions that have made this place their home.
 Fun fact: the unique, reflective sheen found on many of the rocks throughout South Plaza are the result of sea lions having rubbed against them over the course of time, polishing them with the oils of their fur.

-At South Plaza, you’ll most likely be able to check off up to 6 out of 15 of our BIG15 list of iconic species in the Galapagos.
+At South Plaza, you’ll most likely be able to check off up to 6 of our BIG15 list of iconic species in the Galapagos.

 At the end of the walking excursion, we’ll head back to the Sea Lion Yacht at around 2:00 p.m., where we’ll get to enjoy lunch as we admire the island we just visited from afar.
 At 2:40 p.m., we’ll begin heading back to the Puerto Ayora docks, a journey that will take approximately 1 hour and 40 minutes and see us arriving there at around 4:20 p.m.
 Once there, we’ll head back to the Finch Bay Galapagos Hotel.